Technologicat/spacemacs.d/README.md

 Some of this may be nonsense, but that's how I got it working for now.

 Then we can disable the very basic internal linter in `js2-mode`; the provided `config.el` does this automatically (so we're really assuming you have `eslint` installed).

+To switch a specific ESLint rule off for a particular line, see [Disabling rules with inline comments](https://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments).
+See [ESLint Rules](https://eslint.org/docs/rules/) for the rule names.
+Basically, usually you'll want something like `// eslint-disable-line some-rule-name` or `// eslint-disable-next-line some-rule-name`.
+Yes, that's much more verbose than flake8's `noqa: Fxxx`.
+Tough luck.
+That's the JS community for you.

+To get autocompletion, `npm install tern` and `ln -s ~/node_modules/tern/bin/tern ~/.local/bin/tern`.
+Spacemacs's `javascript` layer should take it from there, but in case it doesn't, see [Setting up Emacs for JavaScript](https://emacs.cafe/emacs/javascript/setup/2017/05/09/emacs-setup-javascript-2.html).
+The relevant minor mode is called `tern-mode`, pretty much as expected.

 ## Emacs, flyspell, English and Finnish